 Growth starts with a clump of basal leaves, which eventually send up flower stems in mid-summer.
 The leaf shape depends on the variety.
-Many have oval leaves with a wide base, but some from dry, western areas often have narrow leaves.
+Many have oval leaves with a broad base, but some from dry, western areas often have narrow leaves.

 Soil: Most Coneflowers grown in gardens prefer a neutral soil pH of about 6.5 to 7.0.

-Fertilizer: Although they thrive best in a soil high in organic matter, too much supplemental fertilizer can cause them to become leggy.
+Fertilizer: Although they thrive best in soil high in organic matter, too much supplemental fertilizer can cause them to become leggy.
 The new hybrids need more TLC than the species.

 Coneflower hybrids tend to be sterile, but the species are relatively easy to grow from seed.
 If you'd like to save seed, wait until the cone has fully dried.
 It will be darker in color and stiff to the touch.
 The seeds are attached to the sharp spines.
-You don't need to separate them, before storing or planting.
-You could plant the whole cone, if you like, although you'll want to divide the many seedlings you'll wind up with.
+You don't need to separate them before storing or planting.
+You could plant the whole cone, and if you like, although you'll want to divide the many seedlings you'll wind up with.
 (If you grow multiple varieties and collect the seed yourself, you may well wind up with some interesting crosses.)

 The seeds germinate best with some cold stratification.
-The easiest route would be to sow them outdoors in the fall, either in the ground or winter sow in pots.
+The easiest route would be to sow them outdoors in the fall, either in the ground or in winter sow in pots.
 If you are going to start seed indoors, simulate the chilling period by soaking the seeds in water and then placing the slightly damp seed in a sealed container in the refrigerator for 8 – 10 weeks.
-Then take them out and plant as you normally would.
+Then take them out and plant them as you usually would.
 They should germinate within 10 – 14 days.

 Pests and Diseases

 Coneflowers are often listed as drought tolerant, but they will do much better with regular water.
-I leave the plants standing through winter, to feed the birds.
+I leave the plants standing through winter to feed the birds.
 Shearing them back in the spring will result in bushier plants that bloom longer into the season.
 Deadheading is the primary maintenance required with Coneflowers.
-They are prolific bloomers and keeping them deadheaded will keep them in bloom all summer.
+They are prolific bloomers, and keeping them deadheaded will keep them in bloom all summer.
 Luckily each flower remains in bloom for several weeks.
 Flowers start blooming from the top of the stem.
 As the initial flower fades, more side shoots and buds will form along the stem.
-Keep the plants deadheaded and you'll keep getting more flowers.
+Keep the plants deadheaded, and you'll keep getting more flowers.

 - Back to genus Echinacea

-- Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin